Children in care education: The HOPE virtual school

 The HOPE has its own governing body.
-You can find out who is on the governing body and read a short piece from one of our governors about their work in Who's on the virtual school governing body (pdf, 30k) (opens new window) and Being a VS governor (pdf, 23k) (opens new window) .
+You can find out who is on the governing body and read a short piece from one of our governors about their work in Who's on the virtual school governing body (pdf, 30KB) (opens new window) and Being a VS governor (pdf, 23KB) (opens new window) .

 What The HOPE can do for you

-This depends on what you need.
 In general, the HOPE's head teacher is responsible for school-wide issues, and other team members support individual children and young people, as well as group projects.
-So:

 - if you have a question about systems or policies relating to the education of a CiC, you should contact the HOPE's head teacher

-- if you are looking for individual education advice and/or support for a pupil, you should contact the relevant staff members from the team list.
+- if you're looking for individual education advice and/or support for a pupil, you should contact the relevant staff members

-The HOPE, Bristol’s Virtual School for Children in Care, has produced an Expectations document which sets out what other corporate parents can expect from The HOPE and what we, in return, expect from other stakeholders.
+The HOPE has produced an Expectations document (pdf, 186KB) (opens new window) which sets out what other corporate parents can expect from The HOPE and what we, in return, expect from other stakeholders.

 Role of other services